-Shopping For The Best Inflatable SUP For Surfing
+Shopping For The Best Foam and Inflatable SUP For Surfing

 If you are interested in taking up surfing, but not ready to commit to buying yourself a surfboard, then consider the benefits of using an inflatable stand up paddle board for surfing.
 While not all iSUPs are good for riding waves, there are actually some great models out there that can go up against most surfboards.

 The important thing to remember when shopping for a surf iSUP is to look for a board that is good for wave riding and surfing as opposed to one that is designed for cruising or recreational paddling.
 While you can successfully use a cruiser iSUP in small waves, they are not all that great in bigger waves.

 I’ve recently reviewed the Naish Mana Air iSUP and noted that the 11.6-ft version is one of the best that I’ve found for iSUP surfing.
 However, I’ve since become a big fan of the Boardworks Kraken SUP listed above.
 Generally speaking though, shorter boards are better in bigger waves.
 Though I do suggest that you seriously consider the Naish Mana Air for your inflatable paddle board surfing needs, I also want to highlight some of the other top boards that I’ve found.

 Our Picks: Top Foam SUPs and iSUPs for Surfing Reviewed

 While a shorter SUP size is deal for most people, do remember that each person is different and just like some surfers prefer longboards, some SUPers will also prefer longer SUPs.
 For that reason, I’ll be highlighting both long and short iSUPS that perform well in the waves.

 BIC Sport ACE-TEC Stand-Up Paddleboard Review

 This is the classic line of surf-inspired EPS foam SUPs that BIC makes.
 They are designed with versatility in mind so that you can use them for cruising as well as surfing.